alexanderovie/datos/docs/interfaces/IDataforseoLabsGoogleKeywordsForSiteLiveRequestInfo.md

 > `optional` **language\_name**: `string`

-Defined in: main.ts:92257
+Defined in: main.ts:101555

 full name of the language
 optional field
-if you use this field, you don’t need to specify language_code you can receive the list of available languages with their language_name by making a separate request to the https://api.dataforseo.com/v3/dataforseo_labs/locations_and_languages ignore this field to get the results for all available languages
+if you use this field, you don’t need to specify language_code you can receive the list of available languages with their language_name by making a separate request to the https://api.dataforseo.com/v3/dataforseo_labs/locations_and_languages
 example:
 English
+Note: if omitted, results default to the language with the most keyword records in the specified location;
+refer to the available_languages.keywords field of the Locations and Languages endpoint to determine the default language

 ***